 For 18 years, Costa Rica had the National Exhibition of Film and Video, but last night, the event became the International Film Festival Peace with the Earth, which runs through Aug.
 4. The National Theatre hosted the opening of the festival opened with a piano performance of the Minister of Culture, Manuel Obregon, accompanied by a video-Hernán Jiménez filmmaker.
+As the first international film presented Chico and Rita. the renowned Spanish director Fernando Trueba.
+“I am very happy that through this festival could come to Costa Rica and I am very proud to open this festival,” said the director.

 During the ceremony, two awards were given to important figures in cinema Costa Rica.
 First, we honored the late founding member of the Film Center, Victor Vega.
 His wife and children received the Jaguar statue of the festival.